Reclaiming My Life After My Diagnosis

 Partner with your care team

 It's always important to partner with your care team before making any treatment plan changes.
 I am not a medical professional, and this is my personal journey rather than medical advice.
-Although I have experience living with HIV, it is always best to consult your own physician to discuss your unique needs and health goals.
+Although I have experience living as a woman with HIV, it is always best to consult your own physician to discuss your unique needs and health goals.

 Join the conversation